fpco/ide-backend/README.md

         - IdeSessionUpdate now has kind * -> * ; what was previously just
           "IdeSessionUpdate" is now "IdeSessionUpdate ()".
 IdeSessionUpdate
           has been given a Monad instance.
+        - updateModule* is now called updateSourceFile* (because it is used for more than just Haskell modules).

+     * Merged pull requests

+        - Use binary-ide-backend throughout (#144)

+     * Test-suite modificatons:

+        - Test for #134: multiple changes to TH dependent files in one second
+        - Test for #150: no ID info for top-level splices (both 7.4 and 7.8)
+        - Test for #32: Internal paths in error messages
+        - Test for #50: Async problem with snippet interrupt
+        - Test for fpco/fpco/#3043: constraints in monotypes
+        - Fixed non-deterministic failure of test for #58 (#143)
+        - Updated tests to support for 7.4 and 7.8 (mark allowable differences, use alpha-equivalence rather than syntactic identity to compare types, etc.), and be less picky about package versions

  *  Version 0.7.1